novekm/amplify-with-terraform/terraform-deployment/README.md

 #### Quick Setup

-If you are reading this it is because you deployed the Amazon TCA Quickstart Web Applicaiton by leaving the default value os `create_sample_amplify_app = true` in the `modules/sample-qs/variables.tf` file.
+If you are reading this it is because you deployed the Sample Web Applicaiton by leaving the default value os `create_sample_amplify_app = true` in the `modules/sample-qs/variables.tf` file.
 Your application is already available via your `localhost`.
 The web application is leveraging [React](https://reactjs.org/), a javascript framework, and [ViteJS](https://vitejs.dev/) an alternative to CRA (`create-react-app`) that is quite popular and has a some substantial benefits.

 1. To deploy the full Amplify Application with Amplify Hosting in AWS, you must connect your repository to the Amplify App.
-The Quickstart supports 3 ways to do this:
+The workshop supports 3 ways to do this:
 - **Mirror your GitLab repo to AWS CodeCommit**.
 Push events will trigger the Amplify App to build in AWS.
 You can specify which branches you wish to trigger the build, by default it will be the main branch.
 See [setting up GitLab to CodeCommit Mirroring](https://docs.gitlab.com/ee/user/project/repository/mirror/push.html) and the [Amplify App documentation](/sample-sample-amplify-app/documentation/README.md) for more information.
 - **Use your GitHub Personal Access Token**.
 You can alternatively use a GitHub personal access token to give Amplify access to your GitHub repository.
 See the [Amplify App Documentation](/sample-sample-amplify-app//documentation/README.md) and [Setting up the Amplify GitHub App for AWS CloudFormation, CLI, and SDK deployments](https://docs.aws.amazon.com/amplify/latest/userguide/setting-up-GitHub-access.html) for more information
 - **Use an existing AWS CodeCommit Repo**.
 You can also use an existing AWS CodeCommit repository and directly push to that to trigger the build.
 Just ensure that the Amplify App has access to your CodeCommit repo via the generated IAM Role.
 See the [Amplify App Documentation](/sample-amplify-app/documentation/README.md) for more information.